 Holidays Around The World: The Countries

-For our Holidays Around The World project, we visit 14 different countries.
-For each country we do a read-aloud, use an informational PowerPoint to learn facts about how the country celebrates Christmas or what holiday they celebrate, complete a graphic organizer and the students complete their research journal page.
+For our Holidays Around The World project, we visit 14 different countries/holidays.
+For each country, we do a read-aloud, use an informational PowerPoint to learn facts about how the country celebrates Christmas or what holiday they celebrate, complete a graphic organizer, and the students complete their research journal page.

 The read-alouds are not necessarily informational but relate to the country or holiday or some piece of how that country celebrates Christmas or holidays.
 For example, we read a Christmas tree book for Germany because Christmas trees are important in their celebration.
 For Mexico, we read The Night Of Las Posadas which is a story about part of the celebrations in Mexico.
 (Our read aloud list is included in our Holidays Around The World creation!)

-Then we view an informational PowerPoint for the country.
+Then, we view an informational PowerPoint for the country.
 This is the research portion of the project.
-We learn how to say Merry Christmas in the language, and we learn about decorations, food, who brings presents, and things that make their culture and celebrations unique.
-(Our powerpoints are included in our Holidays Around The World creation!)
+We learn how to say Merry Christmas in the language and learn about decorations, food, who brings presents, and things that make their culture and celebrations unique.
+(Our PowerPoints are included in our Holidays Around The World creation!)